 When a charismatic cardiologist posts lectures on the benefits of fasting, it catches my attention.
 Dr. Pradip Jamnadas has done some studying between his demanding cardiology practice and understands the biology of what happens to the body when we fast.
-He easily explains the chemical processes that our bodies shift into when fasting to activate numerous genes that fix the body from many angles, from activating a gene to reduce inflammation to another that directly repairs damaged DNA, to another that recycles damaged cells, to setting the stage for producing stem cells and growing new brain cells.
+He easily explains the chemical processes that our bodies shift into when fasting to activate numerous genes that start repairing us from a biological perspective, from activating a gene to reduce inflammation to another that directly repairs damaged DNA, to another that recycles damaged cells, to setting the stage for producing stem cells and growing new brain cells.
 It really is fascinating and corroborated by the science.

 These mechanisms developed in our species over the course of 100000 generations from early paleolithic times.
 A daunting number of generations when compared to both the agricultural developments in the last few hundred years and the industrial developments in the last few generations.

 However much knowledge Dr. Jamnadas demonstrates on the science of fasting, there are abundant holes in his knowledge around the practice of fasting and the optimal diet for humans to express a healthy biology that are now accepted at the core of nutritional science and diet and advocated by the voices of many doctors and researchers who have devoted their lives to studying clinical nutrition and healthy populations of the past (as there are few left now as the west encroaches on them).
 For one, Dr. Jamnadas places the blame on carbohydrates for modern obesity and insulin problems.
 His solution is to stop eating all carbohydrates, the restriction of which in study after study has been associated with an increase in all causes of mortality.
 This is not a solution.